christopher-o-toole/sample-notebooks/README.md

 # sample-notebooks
-Sample Jupyter notebooks for demo purposes
+Collection of Jupyter notebook samples for demo and testing purposes